Semester One – Week 7 & 8:

 Finding the Stories:

-As the main hurdle I’m facing now is that I do not have the specific stories and objects to focus my work on and as advised by Gillian, I need to find the story and the objects and then all the work and set up I’ve done can be put to good use.
+The main hurdle I’m facing now is that I do not have the specific stories and objects to focus my work on.
+As Gillian advised, I need to find the story and the objects, and then all the work and set-up I’ve done can be put to good use.

 This message was also stated by Jeremy Sutton-Hibbert: